Calimani National Park: Hiking Across Volcanic Wilderness

 The most important natural attractions of the park include the geological formations ’12 Apostles’, the nature reserve ‘Iezerul Calimanului’, the waterfalls Tihu and Bauca and the ridge trail across Pietrosul Calimani from where you’ll have great views over the caldera.

-The horseback riding trips organized by the guides of the national park are a great option to explore Calimani National Park, but if hiking is still your favorite way, you’ll have one of the best experiences in the Carpathians.
+The horseback riding trips organized by the guides of the national park are a great option to explore Calimani Mountains, but if hiking is still your favorite way, you’ll have one of the best experiences in the Carpathians.
 More isolated and less visited, these mountains have few, but long and challenging trails that require an excellent condition, hiking experience and plenty of endurance.
 Be sure to have a map and plenty of water as streams are a rare presence at higher altitudes.

 One of the shortest itineraries is to the geological formation the ‘12 Apostles’, around 3 hours, starting from the village Neagra Sarului and following the red dot sign.
 The trail continues up to altitudes above 2,000 meters before returning to the village, a long and strenuous 20 hours hike.

-Unfortunately, its wilderness hikes aren’t the only feature that makes Calimani a mountain like no other in the whole Carpathian range.
+Unfortunately, its wilderness hikes aren’t the only feature that makes Calimani a mountain like no other in the Carpathian range.
 This is also the place where one of the most complex and disastrous ecological experiments of the communist regime happened, the sulfur mine exploitation from Calimani Mountains.

 Nature protection was surely never present on the top communist agenda that focused on achieving maximum economic development at any social or environmental costs.
 The expansion of the industry, based on real or imaginary facts, was the engine envisaged to lead communist Romania to an unprecedented economic power and therefore international importance.
-The industrialization reached and irreversibly damaged natural areas like the Calimani Mountains that were believed to have huge sulfur deposits, badly needed to boost the industry.
+The industrialization irreversibly damaged natural areas like the Calimani Mountains that were believed to have huge sulfur deposits, badly needed to boost the industry.

 The ecological restoration of the land started, stopped and then started again in the last couple of years.
-Still, it will take many years and financial efforts to alleviate the environmental disaster.
+Still, it will take many years and huge financial efforts to alleviate the environmental disaster.
 Its dramatic sight is a strong reminder of past mistakes that hopefully won’t be repeated elsewhere.